mirationInsightPreprocessing/UcmBatCsvTarAndCdrPreProcessingScript/cdrfgzip/README.md

 **Case 4** -
-* specify a UCM data tarfile as the filter: the UCM data tarfile can be the original one or the one after processing described.
+* specify a UCM data tarfile as the filter: the UCM data tarfile can be the original one or the one after the processing described.
 The script will use phone.csv inside tarfile to filter on CDR rows.
 * Syntax:
   ``` python3 cdrfgzip.py -p ~/ftp/upload -f ~/Filter/Set2/ucmdata_export_61_74.tar -o ~/Temp ```
 * PASSED